 Inserted in | The G-tube is inserted in the stomach by making a small cut in the abdomen. | The J-tube is inserted in the middle part of the small intestine. |

-Main use | The main use of the G-tube is to provide the body with the required medications and food as well as to release the stomach gases. | The main use of J-tube is to supply the body with essential nutrients and medications. |
+Main use | The main use of the G-tube is to provide the body with the required medications and food and release stomach gases. | The main use of a J-tube is to supply the body with essential nutrients and medications. |

-Changing procedure | The G tubes can be changed at home mostly. | The J tubes cannot be changed at home mostly. |
+Changing procedure | The G tubes can be changed at home mostly. | The J tubes cannot be changed at home, mostly. |

-Time | The G tube makes the supply of nutrients faster because of the large area of the stomach. | The J tube takes a lot of time to supply nutrients. |
+Time | The G tube makes the supply of nutrients faster because of the large stomach area. | The J tube takes a lot of time to supply nutrients. |

-Appropriate | The G-tube is suitable for patients who have difficulty in swallowing. | The J-tube is suitable for patients who are suffering from chronic vomiting |
+Appropriate | The G-tube is suitable for patients who have difficulty swallowing. | The J-tube is suitable for patients who are suffering from chronic vomiting. |

-Placement | The G-tube can be placed endoscopically and surgically. | The J-tube is placed either endoscopically, laparoscopically or through the gastric bypass procedure. |
+Placement | The G-tube can be placed endoscopically and surgically. | The J-tube is placed either endoscopically, laparoscopically, or through the gastric bypass procedure. |

 What is G Tube?

 The G tube can be placed endoscopically (creating an opening from the inside) or surgically (through a small or large incision).
-These tubes have to placed in the patients at hospitals.
+These tubes have to be placed in the patients at hospitals.

 What is J Tube?